Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 | Account | Click `Add an account`, authenticate with your Azure AD account, and then select your account from the list  |
 | Database | Default or select `iac-ws5-sqldb`  |

+!!! info "Important"
+    Server connection string should be in form of YOUR-SQL-SERVER-NAME.database.windows.net,1433.

+    Both database.windows.net suffix and port 1433 are required.

 Keep remaining parameters as default and click `Connect`.
 You should now be connected to Azure SQL Server.

 ![test-sql-2](../../assets/images/lab-01/test-sql-2.png)